maemo-leste/maemo-user-guide/source/chapters/settings.rst

     |internet-connections-wifi-settings-4|

-If you want to set-up DNS manually, uncheck *Auto-retrieve DNS* and then set manually the following:
+If you want to set-up :term:`DNS` manually, uncheck *Auto-retrieve DNS* and then set manually the following:

     * **Primary DNS address**
     * **Secondary DNS address**